ericklein/powered_air_quality/README.md

 # Powered Air Quality
 ![Hero Shot](readme/PAQ_components.jpg)
 ## Purpose
+Powered Air Quality, aka PAQ, samples, displays, and if connected to WiFi, logs the following air characteristics:
+- Temperature (fahrenheit)
+- Humidity
+- CO2 (carbon dioxide)
+- PM2.5 (air particulate)
+- VOC (volatile organic compounds) index
+- NOx (nitrogen oxide) index (requires SEN6x sensor)

-Powered Air Quality, aka PAQ, samples and displays temperature, humidity, CO2 (carbon dioxide), and air particulate levels.
-If PAQ is connected to WiFi, it can log this information to a number of network endpoints, and it displays local outdoor weather and air quality information to compliment the indoor sensor information.
-PAQ requires an AC power source.
+If PAQ is connected to WiFi, it can log this information to a number of network endpoints.

 PAQ was created to answer three primary questions:
 - Is the co2 level in the room good?